 Reputable hard money lenders are able to fund an investment property loan request in as few 3-5 days if the borrower needs the funds right away to close escrow.
 In many cases a real estate investor will choose to use hard money financing to quickly acquire an investment property and then begin looking for a longer-term, lower cost financing option.
 This acquisition strategy is especially beneficial during a real estate market when many buyers are competing for few properties.

 Buying a rental property is one of the most popular forms of real estate investment.
-Investors look to purchase an investment property with rental property loans that can be rented out for more than the monthly liabilities (principal, interest, taxes, insurance) and achieve positive cash flow.
-The real estate investor will also hope to benefit from appreciation while they hold the property and take advantage of tax benefits in order to maximize their profits from buying a rental property.
+Real Estate investors purchase a rental property that can be rented to a tenant for more than the monthly liabilities (principal, interest, taxes, insurance).
+Ideally the real estate investor will achieve positive cash flow from the beginning, but this isn’t always feasible.
+The real estate investor will also depend on the property appreciating and take advantage of tax benefits in order to maximize their profits from purchase of the rental property.

 Investment Property Rehab Loans